 The Neuro-ophthalmology and Adult Strabismus Service at the USC Roski Eye Institute focuses on the treatment and management of neurological disorders that affect the visual pathways.
 Our neuro-ophthalmologists offer complete comprehensive examination as well as medical and surgical services using the most advanced diagnostic technology.
 We are also one of few institutions in the nation to provide pediatric neuro-ophthalmology services.

-At the USC Roski Eye Institute, our ophthalmology team is dedicated to providing the most comprehensive services possible for both the neurological conditions that affect vision and as well as those who have been diagnosed with strabismus.
-Call us today at 323-442-6335 to schedule a consultation with our ophthalmologists and receive the treatment you deserve.
+At the USC Roski Eye Institute, our ophthalmology team is dedicated to providing the most comprehensive services possible for both the neurological conditions that affect vision and those who have been diagnosed with strabismus.
+Call today at 323-442-6335 to schedule a consultation with our ophthalmologists and receive the treatment you deserve.

 Conditions We Treat